Masturbation: 20th century

 In the 20th century (1962), the idea of "masturbatory insanity" has been attributed to irrational and unscientific hypotheses.

-Thomas Szasz stated in 1973 the shift in scientific consensus: "Masturbation: the primary sexual activity of mankind.
+In 1973, reflecting the shift in scientific consensus, Thomas Szasz stated: "Masturbation: the primary sexual activity of mankind.
 In the nineteenth century, it was a disease; in the twentieth, it's a cure."
 Dörner and others wrote in their now classic book (1978): "Self-satisfaction is therefore a priceless good for the success of sexual pleasure, but also for other partnership and sexual relationships: for only if I can offer something to myself can I also offer it to someone else. ...
 Not self-satisfaction, but feelings closely correlated with it need among others help through counseling, respectively therapy!"
 In the 1980s, Michel Foucault was arguing masturbation taboo was "rape by the parents of the sexual activity of their children".
 However, in 1994, when the surgeon general of the United States, Joycelyn Elders, said that it should be mentioned in school sex education curricula, as a side note, that masturbation is safe and healthy, she was forced to resign, with opponents asserting that she was promoting the teaching of how to masturbate.

 21st century

 Thomas W. Laqueur stated: "Less clinical, less overtly political, the solitary vice of the imagination and of fantasy that had so terrified Rousseau had been transformed into a virtue: self-pleasuring was the path to self-knowledge, self-discovery, and spiritual well-being."
 Both practices and cultural views of masturbation have continued to evolve in the 21st century, partly because the contemporary lifeworld is increasingly technical.
 For example, digital photographs or live video may be used to share masturbatory experiences either in a broadcast format (possibly in exchange of money, as with performances by webcam models), or between members of a long-distance relationship.
 Teledildonics is a growing field.
 Masturbation has been depicted as a complicated part of "Love in the 21st Century" in the Channel 4 drama of the same name.
 In the 2020s, a "gooning" subculture centered around extended masturbation sessions emerged online.
 Participants build "gooncaves", rooms covered in projectors and TV screens playing pornography as well as pornographic posters, and showcasing them online.